Whether you need a visa to enter Germany or not depends on the purpose of your stay.

 You do not need a visa to enter Germany if the main purpose of your stay is to study here.

 If you plan to stay longer than three months in Germany, however, you will need a residence permit.
 You can only apply for a residence permit from within Germany.
-Depending on where you live, the Foreigners’ Registration Office in Potsdamor the Immigration Office in Berlin will be responsible for issuing the residence permit.
+Depending on where you live, the Immigration Office in Potsdamor the Immigration Office in Berlin will be responsible for issuing the residence permit.

 You can find information on the required documentation and application forms for the residence permit here.